 I’ve written both fiction and non-fiction with a wide range in each.
 Rather than concentrate on a specific period, I’m drawn to moments in history, be they in medicine, science, or politics, when the course of the nation or sometimes even the world was altered by an exceptional person or a pivotal decision.

-Three of my books focus on dramatic issues involving the United States Constitution.
+Several of my books focus on dramatic issues involving the United States Constitution.
 These, like all my non-fiction, are written in a narrative style for a general audience.
 I believe my job as a historian is try to de-mystify the complex so that anyone interested in the subject can actually learn something about it.

 Inherently Unequal: The Betrayal of Equal Rights by The Supreme Court, 1865-1903